 The point is the best way to deal with a really big job is one little bit at at time.

-Therefore, the best way to declutter is to tackle your home one room at a time.
-If that seems overwhelming, you can tackle one drawer or cabinet at at time.
+The same goes for decluttering: the best way to declutter is to tackle your home one room at a time.
+If even that seems overwhelming, which is often the case, you can tackle one drawer or one cabinet at at time.

 As you go through your things and space you need to ask yourself a three questions.

-The 3 Questions You Need to Ask When Decluttering Your Home
+How to Declutter Your Home: The 3 Questions You Need to Ask Yourself

 As you go about decluttering and organizing your home, there are three things you need to ask of all of your things.